Age of Synchronization Minimization in Wireless Networks with Random Updates and Time-Varying Timeliness Requirement: Problem Resolution

 \end{proof}

 Then we can choose a large enough $S_{max}$ as the upper bound of the AoS so that

 After the state space of the MDP problem is restricted into a finite space $\{0, 1, \dots, S_{max}\}\times\mathcal{R}$, Problem~\ref{pb3} can be solved by a linear programming (LP) algorithm employed in \cite{Eitan1999}.
 While the state is $(s(t), R(t)) = (s, r)$, define $\mu_{s,r}$ as the steady-state distribution probability, and the occupation measure $\nu_{s,r} \le \mu_{s,r}$ as the steady-state probability of taking action $u(t)=1$.
-Then Problem~\ref{pb3} can be rewritten as the following LP problem
+Then Problem~\ref{pb3} can be rewritten as the following LP problem \begin{pb}[Linear programming problem for individual node] \end{pb}